A-Star100/MovieServer/CONTRIBUTING.md

 Note that if we encounter any malicious code, your contribution will be denied.

 And use your existing fork, don't make another fork for any contribution.
-If you want you can separate versions into folders.
+If you want you can separate versions into folders/branches.